Fadaramaja/Fadaramaja.github.io/README.md

 ![Customer_sql.png](Customer_sql.png)

-**SQL Skills Used:** Data Retrieval (SELECT): Queried and extracted specific information from the database.
+**SQL Skills Used:**
+- Data Retrieval (SELECT): Queried and extracted specific information from the database.
-Data Aggregation (SUM, COUNT): Calculated totals, such as sales and quantities, and counted records to analyze data trends.
+- Data Aggregation (SUM, COUNT): Calculated totals, such as sales and quantities, and counted records to analyze data trends.
-Data Filtering (WHERE, BETWEEN, IN, AND): Applied filters to select relevant data, including filtering by ranges and lists.
+- Data Filtering (WHERE, BETWEEN, IN, AND): Applied filters to select relevant data, including filtering by ranges and lists.
-Data Source Specification (FROM): Specified the tables used as data sources for retrieval
+- Data Source Specification (FROM): Specified the tables used as data sources for retrieval

 **Project Description:**
+This project focused on analysing customer and sales data to generate actionable insights that support business decision-making.
+Using SQL Server, I designed and executed queries to extract, manipulate, and interrogate data from multiple relational tables, including Customers, Orders, and Salesman.

+The project involved building reports that combined customer demographics, order details, purchase amounts, and salesman performance to understand sales trends and customer behaviour.
+Queries were designed to:

+- Retrieve customer and order information, including city, order date, and purchase amount.

+- Analyze orders by status to evaluate fulfilment efficiency.

+- Identify customers without assigned sales representatives for potential sales opportunities.

+- Join salesmen and customer data to analyse commission structures and their impact on sales.

+- Aggregate purchase amounts and order counts to assess overall sales performance across regions and time periods.

+Through this data interrogation, the project highlighted patterns in customer purchases, identified gaps in sales coverage, and provided insights into improving sales strategies.

-**Technology used:** SQL Server
+**Technology used:** SQL server